 After teaching architecture at the University of Nebraska for two years, she moved back to Virginia to work as a Capital Outlay Planner for the State of Virginia.
 She married, moved to North Carolina, and raised three children.
 During this time, she took a watercolor class and a colored pencil class at the community college.

 Illness in 1998 reminded Frankie to look at her "list", and she has been painting ever since.
 Much of her work is realistic-style oil still life, but she also enjoys portrait commissions.
-Her work can be found in the Carol G. Belk Library at Appalachian State University, and in private collections throughout the Eastern United States.
+Her award-winning work can be found in the Carol G. Belk Library at Appalachian State University, and in private collections throughout the Eastern United States.